 Glucose would like to get into the show, but the bouncer says no. Insulin takes pity, tells the bouncer, “He’s with me,” so that goofy glucose gets into the show, and then the cute girl walks away, having done her good deed for the day.

-Speaking very generally, we have a primary or agonist muscle (the biceps) and an antagonist muscle (the triceps).
+Speaking very generally, we have a primary muscle (the biceps) and an antagonist muscle (the triceps).
 Regulatory hormones and enzymes are often the same way.
-There is a switch or a cascade of switches that can turn their function on or off, but they function in both directions.
-Just as bringing the glass to your mouth, your biceps is performing a concentric movement.
-The triceps keeps tension against the joints for stability and control, and, upon returning the glass to its original position, the triceps shortens while the biceps lengthens.
+There is a switch or a cascade of switches, that can turn their function on or off, but they function in both directions.
+Just like bringing the glass to your mouth, your biceps are performing a concentric movement.
+The triceps keep tension against the joints for stability and control and, upon returning the glass to its original position, the tricep shortens, while the bicep lengthens.
 Insulin and glucagon can be viewed in the same fashion.
 They keep constant tension upon the regulation of a number of functions within the body, not the least of which are: